ParadigmShift1259/Vision2019/README.md

 			the promt should now end with (rw):

 	Avoid corrupting the SD card; before powering down the Pi, halt the OS with sudo shutdown -h now

-	The OpenCvConfig.cmake file will be missing.
-This is how you add is On a browser visit: https://github.com/opencv/opencv/blob/master/cmake/templates/OpenCVConfig.cmake.in
-		Copy the config file
-		TODO: Finish this instruction part